 The Executive Board is headed by the Chairman of the Executive Board.
-The Executive Board elects members of the committees of the Bank, the decision-making and development enhancing collegiate bodies of the Bank, and approves amendments to composition of the committees.
+The Executive Board elects members of the committees of the Bank, the decision-making and development enhancing collegiate bodies of the Bank, and approves amendments to composition of the Bank's committees.

-The Executive Board consists of four-members:
+The Executive Board consists of four members:

-• the Chairman of the Executive Board Rolf Paul Fuls provides overall control over operation of the Bank, Group and Executive Board, as well as is in charge of accounting and finance, financial planning and control, management information systems, information technology, security, personal data protection, the area of prevention of money laundering and prevention of terrorism and proliferation financing issues as well as overseeing some lending and financing projects, supervises treasury, and overseeing operations of some subsidiaries;
+• the Chairman of the Executive Board Rolf Paul Fuls provides overall control over operation of the Bank, Group and Executive Board, as well as is in charge of accounting and finance, financial planning and control, management of information technology and business technology, information systems security issues, supervises treasury, personnel, public relations and marketing departments, as well as overseeing some lending and financing projects, and operations of some subsidiaries;

-- the Member of the Executive Board, Deputy Chairman Ruslan Stecyuk in charge of risk management, payment cards, payment processing and back office, e-commerce issues and record-keeping and data administration issues; - the Member of the Executive Board, Deputy Chairman Ilya Suharenko is responsible for general client servicing, sales and regional development and banking operations issues as well as human resource management; - the Member of the Executive Board Jelena Buraja is responsible for the corporate finance and investments, the Bank's legal compliance and lending legal issues, internal security and maintenance matters.
+- the Member of the Executive Board, Deputy Chairman Ruslan Stecyuk in charge of risk management, payment cards, payment processing and back office, banking operations, customer relationship management and record-keeping and data administration issues; - the Member of the Executive Board Vladlen Topchiyan is responsible for the Bank's activity in the field of prevention and control of money laundering and terrorism and proliferation and direct supervision of the Internal Control department, as well as oversight of maintenance and security matters; - the Member of the Executive Board Jelena Buraja is responsible for the corporate finance and investments, the Bank's legal and compliance, lending legal issues, real estate sales, personal data protection and internal security issues, except security guards; and operations of some subsidiaries.

 Composition of the Executive Board demonstrates the diversity, gender equality, variety of qualifications, experience and background.
-In a process of the election, the Council has always focused on the experience and potential brought by the particular candidate, where age, gender and nationality in practice do not have particular effect.
+In a process of the election, the Bank has always focused on the experience and potential brought by the particular candidate, where age, gender and nationality in practice do not have particular effect.